with Angie Parrish and David Braasch

 Please note:

-- The deadline for application for this retreat will be December 31.
-We anticipate that we may have more applicants than spaces available for this retreat, so please understand that this application DOES NOT guarantee you a spot in the retreat.
+- The deadline for application for this retreat will be February 6.
+Please understand that this application DOES NOT guarantee you a spot in the retreat; all acceptances are subject to approval.

-- For those accepted, the balance of the fee will be then be due by January 12, otherwise the spot will be given to another applicant.
+- For those accepted, the fee will then be due by February 14, otherwise the spot will be given to another applicant.

 - Please click here to read FCM's Retreat Cancellation Policy.